Protect Your Campsite Image

 Protect Your Campsite

-Colorado is a land of magnificent scenery and abundant wildlife.
 Colorado Parks and Wildlife manages more than 4,000 campsites throughout the state.
-Getting close to nature is a major reason people visit our state parks.
+Colorado is a land of magnificent scenery and abundant wildlife; getting close to nature is a major reason people visit and camp in our state parks.

 Do your part to protect wildlife.
-Don’t feed them, even if they beg!
-Observe wildlife from a safe distance — far enough away to be safe for you and safe for the animals.
-Before going camping, learn how to enjoy the outdoors without creating problems for yourself or the intelligent and resourceful animals who call nature home.
+Don’t feed them — even if they beg! — and observe wildlife from a safe distance, far enough away to keep you and the animals safe.
+Before camping anywhere, learn how to enjoy the outdoors without creating problems for yourself or the intelligent, resourceful animals who call that place home.

 Keep Animals Away from Your Campsite

-Use bear-proof containers when available.
-If they’re full, double bag trash and lock it in your trunk or RV.
-Never leave trash outside.
-Never bury garbage; bears will find it and dig it up.
-Don’t burn garbage or leftovers; a campfire is not hot enough to completely incinerate the remains.
+Use bear-proof trash containers if they’re available at the campground.
+If the containers are full, double bag your trash and lock it in your car or RV; never leave trash outside.
+Don’t bury garbage — bears will find it and dig it up.
+Never burn garbage or leftovers — a campfire isn’t hot enough to completely incinerate trash.

-Store food, beverages and toiletries in air tight containers and lock in your trunk.
-Many bears and other wildlife have discovered that coolers, bags and boxes are full of food; never leave them in your tent or anywhere wildlife can see, smell or reach.
+Store food, beverages and toiletries in air-tight containers and lock them in your trunk.
+Never leave them in your tent or any place where wildlife can see, smell or reach them — many smart and resourceful animals have figured out that coolers contain food.
 Leave highly odorous foods like tuna, sausage and bacon at home.
-Citronella products have a strong scent that may attract bears.
-Don’t burn citronella candles in camp.
+Citronella products, especially burning candles, have a strong smell that can attract bears.

-Don’t bring anything with an odor into your tent—that includes all foods, beverages, scented toiletries, gum, toothpaste, sunscreen, candles, and insect repellant.
-Don’t sleep in the clothes you cooked in; store them with your food.
+Don’t bring anything with an odor into your tent, including foods, beverages, scented toiletries, gum, toothpaste, sunscreen, candles and insect repellant.
+Don’t sleep in the clothes you cooked in or keep them in your tent; store them with your food.

 Camping with Bears